algofoogle/tt04-raybox-zero/README.md

 ## Write POV via SPI

 Upon reset, the POV (Point of View) registers used for rendering are set to display an angled view of the design's small 16x16 grid map world.
 Because no framebuffer is used, rendering/animation can occur at the full frame rate.
 The most important thing you'd want to control is the POV.

+> [!NOTE]
+> I have some practical code written in MicroPython that can be used to drive the POV (and other registers) SPI interfaces of raybox-zero from a Raspberry Pi Pico (RP2040).
+See [`demoboard/tt04-raybox-zero-example.py`](./demoboard/tt04-raybox-zero-example.py) and otherwise read [`demoboard/README.md`](./demoboard/README.md)

 The registers that store the POV can be updated anytime using the main SPI interface (`ss_n`, `sclk`, `mosi`).
 NOTE: SPI register values are double-buffered so they only get loaded and take effect at the very end of the visible frame (i.e. start of VBLANK).
 That means you can update them early, or multiple times per frame, or be in the process of updating them, and there will be no disruption of the current frame rendering; the next frame that gets rendered will only use whatever valid POV last had a completed write.
 It was designed this way so that you don't *have* to time anything... just write via this SPI interface anytime you want, as slowly as you want (or as quickly, up to probably 5MHz max).